-- Attach an SLP-DVP24 adapter to the starting collar of the appliance. - Lock the vent components into place by sliding the pipe section onto the collar. - Align the seam of the pipe and seam of collar to allow engagement.
+- Lock the vent components into place by sliding the pipe section onto the collar. - Align the seam of the pipe and seam of collar to allow engagement.
 Rotate the vent component to lock into place.
 Use this procedure for all vent components.
-See Figure 10.5. - Slide the gasket over the first vent section and place it flush to the appliance.
+See Figure 10.1. - Slide the gasket over the first vent section and place it flush to the appliance.
 This will prevent cold air infiltration.
 High temperature caulk may be used to hold the part in place. - Continue adding vent components, locking each succeeding component into place. - Ensure that each succeeding vent component is securely fitted and locked into the preceding component.